SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Plan.md

 3. Adjust accessibility settings (e.g., colour scheme, contrast).
 4. Verify that the changes are applied and improve usability.

-### Task 7: View FAQ and Contact Support

-**Objective**: Test the help and support functionalities, ensuring users can find information and contact support if needed.
+### Task 7: Test the help and support functionalities, ensuring users can find information and contact support if needed.

 **Steps**:
 1. Open the hamburger menu and navigate to "App Settings."